vijayn7/jobFill_Extension/NOTES.md

-- Manual testing: not run (not requested).
+- Manual testing: not run (not requested for message protocol update).